How to Clean Up WordPress Media Library

 5. Delete files you confirm are unused

 The free version handles basic scanning.
-The Pro version ($29/year) adds support for page builders like Elementor, Divi, and WPBakery.
+The Pro version ($29/year) adds support for page builders such as Elementor, Divi and WPBakery.

 WP-Optimize

-WP-Optimize is a multi-purpose optimization plugin.
+WP-Optimize is a multi-purpose optimisation plugin.
 Its media features let you find orphaned images and compress existing files.

 JEPO (Just Erase Picture Orphans)